-Right from the facial expression to hand gestures and body language, it contributes to effective communication.
+Right from facial expressions to hand gestures and body language, it contributes to effective communication.
 You even get a broad assumption of what’s going on if you watch a movie in mute mode.
-Also keep an eye for the non verbal cues to respond accordingly.
+Also, keep an eye on nonverbal cues to respond accordingly.
 Pull this one out, and you drastically improve your communication skills.

 9. Have a mentor friend to help you improve your communication.

 A friend in need is a friend indeed.
 You’ll have friends who enjoy laughing at your mistakes, and find someone who supports you by giving positive and helpful feedback.
 Someone who could provide you with constructive criticism, whom you could trust, rely on and count on.